-- 1. 2019 data needs
+1. 2019 data needs

 - Natural gas

 - Electricity

 - VMT per household

 - Water use

-- Waste data MSW, recyclables, compost

-- 2. Other opportunities to further refine
+2. Other opportunities to further refine

 - Is natural gas the only fuel combusted in RF?
-Any diesel or other?

-- Is there a regional travel model for RF?

-- Did we want to include emissions from freight trains through RF?

-- What landfill and waste facilities does our waste go to?

-- What is our water treatment facility?
-Is it possible to source numbers from the village if not available publicly?

-- What is the acreage of forest in RF?
+Any diesel or other? - Is there a regional travel model for RF? - Did we want to include emissions from freight trains through RF? - Is it possible to source water numbers from Stickney water treatment from the village if not available publicly? - What is the acreage of forest in RF?
 Or should we use web modeling?